Back to top

 Ask for help

-Sexual harassment and sexual violence are destabilizing and can cause considerable hardship.
-It’s important to ask for help and confide in someone you trust.
+Sexual harassment and violence are destabilizing and can be very distressing.
+It’s important to ask for help and talk to someone you trust.

 Harcèlement psychologique et violences à caractère sexuel